AO Edited

 It is hard to think of Kyoto without associating it with the green lushness of Arashiyama Bamboo Forest.
 Yet, the Sagano Scenic Train, also known as Sagano Romantic Train, is often overlooked by visitors who disembark at the same station for a day trip to the bamboo forest.
 For those unaware, the train seems to be bound for residential towns beyond a small forest—and yet, this is exactly where its modest beauty lies.

 Trace the route of the Sagano Scenic Train and you will find that it is intimately entwined with the curves of the Hozugawa River.
-The winding route lies in stark contrast to the JR Sanin Line that simply cuts through the mountain range.
+The winding route lies in stark contrast to the JR Sanin Line which simply cuts through the mountain range.

 The route of the Sagano train was originally part of the JR Sanin Line until 1989.
 However, its leisurely, meandering pace proved insufficient for locals in the area who needed to get to central Kyoto quickly.
 A new line was built, and the old Sagano tracks were outfitted with nostalgic, old-fashioned carriages for a second life as a scenic route.